Alessandro Costacurta: Continued success under Ancelotti

-Milan reached the semi-finals of the 2005–06 UEFA Champions League, only to be eliminated disappointingly by eventual champions Barcelona.
-Milan also finished second in Serie A behind Juventus that season, for the second consecutive season.
-However, both teams were found to be guilty of being involved in the 2006 Italian match-fixing scandal, and received point deductions.
-Juventus were relegated to Serie B, and Milan ended up finishing in third place, while the Scudetto was assigned to Internazionale.
+Later years

+Costacurta's play time was gradually reduced from 2004 onwards, being an unused substitute in the 2005 Champions League final in Istanbul against Liverpool.
+After coming back from a 3–0 score in the second half, Liverpool ended up winning the title in the resulting penalty shootout.
 Costacurta was set to retire from Milan at the end of the 2005–06 season, but later signed a one-year extension at age 40.
 On 21 November 2006, he became the oldest footballer ever to play in the Champions League, in Milan's 1–0 loss to AEK Athens, at 40 years and 211 days, topping the previous record held by Belgian goalkeeper Dany Verlinden at 40 years and 116 days.
 Costacurta's record was later broken by Marco Ballotta, who on 11 December 2007, played a match at age 43 years and 253 days for Lazio against Real Madrid.

 Costacurta began his final professional season with the club at age 40.
-During the season, he won his fifth UEFA Champions League title with Milan.
+During the season, he won his fifth UEFA Champions League title with Milan, again as an unused substitute in the final.
 On 7 May 2007, at age 41, he announced his retirement, effective at the end of the 2006–07 season.
-He remained with the club as a second assistant to manager Carlo Ancelotti for a short time afterwards.
 He made his final home start in Milan's 3–2 loss to Udinese on 19 May 2007, converting a penalty that marked his first Serie A goal since the 1991–92 season (15 years after his left-footed volley against Roma on 3 November 1991), and left the pitch near the end of the match to a standing ovation.
 With this goal, he became the oldest goalscorer in Serie A, at the age of 41 years and 25 days, surpassing the previous record held by Silvio Piola, who in Novara–Milan, on 7 February 1954, scored a goal at 40 years, six months and nine days.
 Costacurta also became the oldest outfield player to play in a Serie A match.
 The only players to have played in a match at a more senior age were goalkeepers Marco Ballotta (44 years and 38 days), Alberto Fontana (41 years and 297 days), Francesco Antonioli (41 years and 243 days) and Dino Zoff (41 years and 76 days).
 After the match, Costacurta's Milan teammates entered the pitch wearing a replica of his jersey as a tribute.